 Other tongue-related hazards can lead to blepping, too.
 We all know cats’ tongues are rough and sandpapery due to being covered in papillae: tiny barbs that assist them in grooming themselves.
 Sometimes these barbs can be a little too effective at their job.

 When this happens, it’s possible for a cat’s hair to get stuck in the papillae, especially if the cat is a long-haired breed like a Persian or Abyssinian.
-When that happens, it’s not uncommon for a cat to leave its tongue hanging out purely due to the discomfort of having a long stray hair stuck to its tongue.
+When that happens, it’s not uncommon for a cat to leave its tongue hanging out purely due to the discomfort of having long stray hair stuck to its tongue.

 If you own long-haired cats, it’s a good idea to be attentive when they start blepping, just in case they’re having a hairy situation they need your assistance to resolve.

 There are other situations when a blep can be a reason for concern.
 One of those times is if it’s exceptionally hot out.
-As mentioned above, it’s rare for cats to pant the way dogs do, but if you catch your cat panting, you can bet that it’s uncomfortably hot and trying to cool itself off.
+As mentioned above, it’s rare for cats to pant the way dogs do, but if you catch your cat panting, you can bet it’s uncomfortably hot and trying to cool itself off.

 Even if you don’t notice panting, a tongue sticking out may mean that your cat has overheated and is trying to cool down.
-If it’s summer, if you live in a warm climate, or if you have a cat with an especially thick coat, it may need some help cooling down if you notice its tongue out.
+If it’s summer, if you live in a warm climate, or if you have a cat with an incredibly thick coat, it may need some help cooling down if you notice its tongue out.